Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Dynamic Hypernetwork Modeling

 \subsection{Effects in Relational Hyperevent Modeling}

 The contribution function examines how edge-specific \textit{covariates} influence the event occurrence rate.
 Although the true multivariate \textit{covariate process} \(X(t, I, J)\) is unobserved, we can observe \(p\)-dimensional samples through the vector of \textit{measured covariates} \(\bm{x}(t, I, J)\).
 The vector \(\bm{x}(t, I, J)\) may include \textit{exogenous covariates} , such as attributes of the senders and/or receivers.
-For example, in a bibliometric hyper-relational graph of authors and papers, one might use aggregate statistics related to authors' demographics, academic titles, or institutional affiliations as exogenous covariates.
-In this study, however, we primarily focus on \textit{endogenous covariates} .
+For example, in a bibliometric hyper-relational graph of authors and papers, one might use aggregate statistics related to authors' demographics, academic titles, or institutional affiliations as exogenous covariates. {Figure \ref{fig:example_introduction} shows that each author has an attribute called \textit{Author Score} (S), while each paper has a \textit{Paper Impact} (I).
+To explain the rate of publication events, we use the \textit{average} author score of the authors and the \textit{total} paper impact of the referenced papers.
+This is an example of an exogenous hyperevent covariate, derived by aggregating information about the members participating in the hyperevent.}

+{The vector \(\bm{x}(t, I, J)\) may also include} \textit{endogenous covariates} .
 In particular, we highlight a key aspect of event history modeling known as \textit{subset repetition} \citep{lerner2024relational}.
 Subset repetition allows for flexible evaluation of social structures based on past events, counting interactions between subgroups of participants over time.
 To define subset repetition, we begin by quantifying the frequency of interactions between two sets of participants using the \textit{activity operator} :

 where \(\text{activity}(t, I, J)\) counts the number of past events in which all nodes in \(I\) (possibly with additional senders) jointly interacted with all nodes in \(J\) (possibly with additional receivers).
 Subset repetition of order \((\rho, \ell)\) is then defined as the average number of sender-to-receiver interactions for all subsets of senders of size \(\rho\) and receivers of size \(\ell\):